-The deal is a simple.
-At ROCK ‘N’ ROLL FANTASY CAMP, you get thrown into a band of musical novices.
-Under the tutelage of your band counsellor – a former member of a successful rock group – you learn songs, put together a set list and become a real band.
+The deal is simple.
+At Rock ‘n’ Roll Fantasy Camp, you get thrown into a band of musical novices.
+Under the tutelage of your band counsellor – a former member of a successful rock group – you learn songs, put together a setlist and become a real band.
 Along the way, you jam with various rock legends, culminating in a live show at the House Of Blues.
 You’ll take to the stage with rock stars, to screams of adulation from your fans.
 What could possibly go wrong?

 Then there’s our camp counsellor, Elliot Easton.
 Elliot was the lead guitarist in The Cars, vanguards of the new-wave scene.
 He’s both warm and amusingly curmudgeonly.
 His catchphrase, commonly deployed when someone is waxing lyrical, is ‘Don’t bore us, get to the chorus.’

 That night the Rock Camp counsellors put on a show for us, sounding incredible despite the fact that it was literally thrown together hours ago.
-Of course they do, these guys are the real thing.
+Of course, they do, these guys are the real thing.
 Alongside Elliot, there’s Spike Edney from Queen and Tony Franklin from The Firm.
-Because of all this we don’t get much practice in on day one, so it takes us til day two to realise that we’re utterly and completely screwed.
+Because of all this, we don’t get much practice in on day one, so it takes us till day two to realise that we’re utterly and completely screwed.